 A new home hot water boiler must achieve at least a 95 annual fuel utilization efficiency (AFUE) rating.
 This means that 95% of all the heating energy goes into the home duct system with only 5% being wasted.

-Home owners can claim up to a $150 tax credit on their high-efficiency home furnace by filling out their Internal Revenue Service (IRS) 1040 United States Federal Individual Income Tax Form or 1040NR for Non-Resident Aliens.
-These are the forms to use for itemized deductions and tax credits.
+Homeowners can claim up to a $150 tax credit on their high-efficiency home furnaces by filling out their Internal Revenue Service (IRS) 1040 United States Federal Individual Income Tax Form or 1040NR for Non-Resident Aliens.
+These are the forms to use for:

 To determine the exact amount of your tax credit, fill out the “Residential Energy Credits Form 5695.”
 As you fill out this form, you will note that there are two sections: Part I is for “Residential Energy Efficient Property Credit” and Part II is for “Nonbusiness Energy Property Credit.”
 Part II is where you will claim this home furnace tax credit.